teobresums/gwevents/howto.md

 ```

 and open `http://127.0.0.1:4000` with your browser: you should see the website with your additions.
-Note you need `jekyll` installed locally todo that; otherwise you will to check later from `GitHub` pages.
+Note you need `jekyll` installed locally todo that; otherwise you will check later from `GitHub` pages.

 Finally, you are ready to add/push on branch `gh-pages`: